pagopa-archive/io-gateway/scheduler/README.md

 }]
 ```

-the path to the configuration file can be configured using the ENV variable `IO_SDK_SCHEDULER_CONFIG`.
+the path to the configuration file can be configured using the ENV variable `IO_GW_SCHEDULER_CONFIG`.
 If not available the scheduler fallback to the a default config file
 `${HOME}/io-sdk-scheduler-config.json` inside the home folder of the user running the node.js server.

 ### Builing docker image and launch